-Our common stock and purchase warrants trade on Nasdaq.
-An active trading market for our common stock or purchase warrants may never develop or be sustained.
-If an active market for our common stock or purchase warrants does not continue to develop or is not sustained, it may be difficult for investors to sell shares or purchase warrants without depressing the market price, and investors may not be able to sell the shares or purchase warrants at all.
-An inactive market may also impair our ability to raise capital by selling common stock or purchase warrants and may impair our ability to acquire other businesses, applications or technologies using our common stock or purchase warrants as consideration, which, in turn, could materially adversely affect our business.
+Our common stock and purchase warrants trade on the Nasdaq Capital Market.
+An active, liquid trading market for our common stock or purchase warrants may never develop or be sustained.
+If an active, liquid market for our common stock or purchase warrants does not continue to develop or is not sustained, it may be difficult for investors to sell shares or purchase warrants without depressing the market price, and investors may not be able to sell the shares or purchase warrants at all.
+An inactive or illiquid market may also impair our ability to raise capital by selling common stock or purchase warrants and may impair our ability to acquire other businesses, applications or technologies using our common stock or purchase warrants as consideration, which, in turn, could materially adversely affect our businesse.